English Indian Phulka Bread (1 Small (6 Inches)) and Dal Yellow (Hommade) (1 Serving)

 Mindful Eating

-Eat slowly and chew thoroughly to give your body time to manage glucose levels effectively.
+Eat slowly and mindfully to give your body time to signal when you are full, which can prevent overeating and subsequent glucose spikes.

 Find Glucose response for your favourite foods